 Exam stress and pressure

 If you’re feeling stressed about your exams, you aren’t alone.
-Get advice from us and other young people.
+Get advice and tips to help you cope.

 Worrying about exams

-Exam stress can affect anyone.
-You might be worried about doing enough revision, getting the grades you need or feel pressure from your school or family.
+Exam stress can affect anyone and can happen for lots of different reasons.
+You might be worried about doing enough revision, getting the grades you need or be feeling pressure from your school or family.

-It can seem scary to talk about stress or anxiety.
-You might feel like nobody else is feeling this way.
-But bottling up stress and trying to deal with it on your own can often make the stress worse.
+It can seem like nobody else is feeling this way.
+But trying to deal with exam stress on your own can often make the stress worse.
 So it can really help to talk.

 Tips for coping with stress: